 “I can’t even put a dollar sign on my ROI because it was that drastic.”

 That’s what Lindsay Docherty, Director of Quality Assurance at Vigor Industrial, said after implementing TruQC.
 Even the ship building specialist on the USS Kidd project, Mark Donaldson, said the “review process for OQE packages is consistent, clean and quick” with TruQC.

 TruQC allowed Vigor’s inspectors to conduct preliminary inspections on the iPad before bringing in the Navy, minimizing admin errors.
 Plus, all applicable documents were readily available within the app to be included in the appendices.

 Implementing TruQC didn’t come without its challenges — namely that the Code 132 / QA team wasn’t present at the initial training and as a result was hesitant to embrace the new technology.
 However, after seeing TruQC’s success on the deck plate they were willing and eager to utilize the tool, further proving the project a resounding success for Vigor.

 Looking forward: Leveraging TruQC on the USS Sampson

 The USS Kidd project is now complete, and the results are in: no OQE packages were returned due to admin issues and no CARs were raised by the Navy.
 Now, Vigor is using TruQC on the $42.2 million USS Sampson project.

 To learn more about TruQC and its potential to promote accuracy, efficiency and compliance across industries, request a consultation with our team.
-We’ll discuss how we can configure our reporting software to your proven workflows — and how our app can drive cost and risk reduction throughout your organization.
+We’ll discuss how we can configure our reporting software to your proven workflows — and how it can drive down cost and risk throughout your organization.